nats-io/nats-site/content/doc/managing_the_server/logging.md

 +++
 date = "2015-09-27"
-title = "Server Logging"
+title = "NATS Server Logging"
 description = ""
 category = "server"
 [menu.main]
-  name = "Server Logging"
+  name = "Logging"
-  weight = 4
+  weight = 9
-  identifier = "server-gnatsd-logging-1"
+  identifier = "doc-logging"
   parent = "Managing the Server"
 +++

-# NATS Server Logging

-The NATS server provides various logging options.
+The NATS server provides various logging options that you can set via the command line or the configuration file.

-## Logging options
+## Command Line Options

 The following logging operations are supported: